 Worcester boiler pressure gauge on 1.5 bar

 Low boiler pressure is very common and can cause your boiler to stop working.
-If your pressure becomes too low then you need to repressurise it.
+If your pressure becomes too low you need to repressurise it.
+If the pressure drops below 1 bar you should increase it.

 2. Open the other valve slowly until you can hear the water